abertrand13/terminalchat2/README.md

 # terminalchat2
-Because the first one didn't even make it out of my local folders.
+In-terminal chat client written for Mac OSX, because going all the way to Facebook Messenger is hard.
+Number 2, because the first one didn't even make it out of my local folders.

 ### Installation
 1. Clone